bjhomer/FamilySearch-Link/README.md

 It's a simple as that.

 ====

+There's a more user-friendly homepage for this extension at https://bjhomer.github.io/FamilySearch-Link, for those who aren't programmers.

 This project was created by [@bjhomer][3], and is not an official FamilySearch product.
 For support, please create an issue on this GitHub project.